vdbxio/vdbxio.github.io/index.md

 <br><br>

-Aura by Voidbox Industries is a Qi compatible wireless charging pad made from concrete, hardwood veneer, and neoprene.
-Concrete creates a unique finish with each pour.
-The laser etched hardwood top creates a scratch free surface for your phone to sit on and the neoprene base provides a slightly tacky cusion to keep itself from sliding all over your desk.

-Keep an eye on our Instagram and Facebook page for updates.

 Picture is of an early prototype, final product may look slightly different - For example: final product is expected to have a status LED in the front recess.

 ![Ultra Low-Profile USB 2.0 Header For Motherboards](/img/P1030309.jpg)